-7.4 Rules - Activities
+Rules - Activities 7.4

-Rules - A Activities 7.4.11 Retirem nent Villages D this rule shall not apply to buildings that are Restricted Discretionary is under Rule 7.4.24.
-7.4.23A Queenst own Country Club (west of Howards Drive, Ladies Mile) RD 7.4.23A A.1 Buildings within 75m of the boundary with the highway and outside the Building Restriction Area 7.4.23A A.2 Buildings within 20m of the Howards Drive Road Boundary Discretion on is restricted to: a.
-Lo b.
-Scale, form, density and separation between buildings to maintain a sense of spaciousness when viewed from the highway and to maintain views to the wider ONLs from the highway; ne activation of the highway frontage and avoidance of the rear of uildings facing the highway; d.
-De esign and integration of landscaping and fencing; Infrastructure, access and parking design; including the avoidance of parking areas located between buildings and the highway; f.
-St ormwater management.
-Informat ion requirements: de oplications for resource consent shall contain a design statement escribing how the proposed building location and appearance whieves the matters of discretion and is commensurate with existing uildings within the Queenstown Country Club.
-7.5 Rules - Standar ds
+Rules - A Activities 7.4.11 Retirement Villages Except this rule shall not apply to buildings that are Restricted Discretionary activities under Rule 7.4.23A24.
+D 7.4.23A Queenstown Country Club (west of Howards Drive, Ladies Mile) RD 7.4.23A.1 Buildings within 75m of the boundary with the highway and outside the Building Restriction Area 7.4.23A.2 Buildings within 20m of the Howards Drive Road Boundary Discretion is restricted to: Location, external appearance, site layout and design of buildings and how the development addresses its context to contribute positively to the character of the area and the highway frontage; Scale, form, density and separation between buildings to maintain a sense of spaciousness when viewed from the highway and to maintain views to the wider ONLs from the highway; The activation of the highway frontage and avoidance of the rear of buildings facing the highway; d.
+Design and integration of landscaping and fencing; e.
+Infrastructure, access and parking design; including the avoidance of parking areas located between buildings and the highway; f.
+Stormwater management.
+Information requirements: Applications for resource consent shall contain a design statement describing how the proposed building location and appearance achieves the matters of discretion and is commensurate with existing buildings within the Queenstown Country Club.